twolfson/behavioral-driven-development-and-the-future-presentation/RESEARCH.md

 In one of the JUnit major releases, an architectural changed from classical inheritance to a DSL implementation.

 Something about nUnit and James Newkirk?

+When Kent Beck went to school, "A" students would be programmers, "B" students would be testers

 ### Ten Years of Test Driven Development
 http://c2.com/cgi/wiki?TenYearsOfTestDrivenDevelopment